hodgesr2/Pan-Collagan-Ovarian-Cancer-Study-from-TCGA/README.txt

 5. If you don't have Alteryx Designer you can see the cleaned dataset, CleanedOVData.CSV.

-6. Load Pan-Collagen Gene Survival Analysis in Ovarian Cancer.RMD in R and load CleanedOVData.CSV and run.
+6. Load Pan-Collagen Gene Survival Analysis in Ovarian Cancer.RMD in R and load CleanedOVData.CSV and run or load into SPSS.

 7. If you would like to see the HTML file for finished analysis then open the HTML file, Pan-Collagen-Gene-Survival-Analysis-in-Ovarian-Cancer.html.

+8. SPSS files are also included.

 NOTE: Packages Required in R for viewing.